 VISION: "Keep Tahoe Blue" means a crystal clear Lake, protecting watersheds that support native plants and forests and abundant wildlife, an active and informed community of residents and visitors who act as stewards for the Lake, and communities and facilities within longstanding urban boundaries that harmonize with the natural environment, and provide low-impact outdoor recreational opportunities now and into the future.

-- During the 1970s the League led efforts to eliminate the practice of dumping sewage in Lake Tahoe’s watershed.
+- Also during the 1960s, the League led efforts to eliminate the practice of dumping sewage in Lake Tahoe’s watershed.

-- In the 1980s we made the Tahoe Regional Planning Agency adopt a Regional Plan and environmental thresholds that would adequately protect the lake.
+- In the 1980s we successfully advocated for a Regional Plan and environmental thresholds that would adequately protect Lake Tahoe.

 -In 2008, the League contributed to a successful Basin-wide campaign to require mandatory boat inspections at all boat ramps in the Tahoe Basin to prevent the introduction of destructive aquatic invasive species, such as the quagga and zebra mussels.